Inside GCSG 2026: Clinical Supply Impact On Patient Experience

 By Rachel Grabenhofer, Chief Editor, Clinical Supply Leader

-For example, connections between clinical testing and clinical supply execution emerged, highlighting opportunities to improve patient experience.
+For example, connections between clinical stability testing and clinical supply execution emerged, highlighting opportunities to improve patient experience.
 Candid conversations about AI, trial complexity, and collaboration also offered an unfiltered look at how clinical supply and operational choices ripple downstream.

 Here, Jacobs draws on his industry expertise and past role as head of U.S. clinical supply operations at J&J Pharmaceutical R&D to share his take on the event, which offered onstage and behind-the-scenes insights with real-world implications for patients, sites, and sponsors across the clinical supply ecosystem.
-(Keep reading below for a written overview.)

 Where Trial Operations Become Personal

-Jacobs described a testimonial given by Michelle Stump-Kerry, a patient who endured what he referred to as “a horrific journey” with ovarian cancer.
+Jacobs described a testimonial given by Michelle Stump-Kerry, a patient who endured what he referred to as “a horrific site experience” with ovarian cancer.
 To Jacobs, her story showed how closely the clinical and clinical supply functions intersect — and how that connection is felt most directly by the patient, even when the supply function itself remains largely invisible.

 Informed Consent: ‘An Absolute Nightmare’

-Rather than clearly explaining treatment arms — placebo, comparator, or investigational — the patient experience often feels like a barrage of warnings.
+Rather than clearly explaining treatment arms — placebo, comparator, or investigational medicinal supplies (IMPs) — the patient experience often feels like a barrage of warnings.
 Jacobs put it bluntly: “Instead of saying: here are all the different arms you could be on, what it really sounds like is: if you take this, you may die.
 And: if you do this, you may die.”

-His point was not to diminish clinical risk, but to argue that intent and tone matter.
-“Let’s make it more of a document that cares for the patient, rather than one that doesn’t,” he said.
 (During the interview, I agreed, emphasizing the need for plain-language versions of informed consent that are accessible to people without scientific or regulatory backgrounds.)

 When Supply Chain Gaps Become Patient Burdens

 Jacobs emphasized how avoidable the situation was, noting that instead of calling Stump-Kerry in advance, the site “just had her come out, and then couldn’t dose her.”
-The result was five hours lost — time she could have been spent resting, underscoring how supply chain breakdowns translate directly into patient burden.
+The result was five hours lost — time she could have been spent resting, which underscores how supply chain breakdowns translate directly into patient burden.

 Conversely, when clinical supply teams proactively forecast demand, align closely with sites, and confirm inventory before patient visits, they can eliminate missed dosing events entirely, ensuring patients are only asked to travel when treatment is ready and available, quietly improving both patient trust and trial continuity.